 Surface Web vs Dark Web: Key Points of Difference

-Imagine a web that is an ocean where the surface web and dark web are top and bottom parts of the ocean while the deep web lies in the middle of the ocean.
+Imagine a web that is an ocean where the surface web and dark web are the top and bottom parts of the ocean while the deep web lies in the middle of the ocean.
 The surface web is the part of the ocean that spreads for miles and can be easily “accessible”.
 And beneath the ocean surface, is the deep web that has an unindexed internet.
-On swimming deeper to the bottom of the ocean, there is the dark web that is only accessible through the special tools and software.
+On swimming deeper to the bottom of the ocean, there is the dark web that is only accessible through special tools and software.

 Follow the table given below to understand how surface web and dark web differ from each other:

 Even though the surface web is considered to be a much safer place for users to explore and use the internet, the dark web is actually legal to access but indulging in illegal activities is prosecuted.
-Even on the darker edge, the dark web can be a beneficial place for users who wish to stay anonymous and work in isolation to find information that is not publically available.
+Even on the darker edge, the dark web can be a beneficial place for users who wish to stay anonymous and work in isolation to find information that is not publicly available.

 Government officials and United Nations agencies also use the dark web to protect political dissidents and track criminals.
 In fact, it was reported that the first major digital media organization that created a website on dark was the New York Times!
 But before you get fascinated by these facts, it is important to educate oneself with the full knowledge of the dangers of the dark web too because a single mistake can land you in big unexpected troubles.

-Similarly, in the facts about the surface web, it is ironically home for the deep web.
+Similarly, in the facts about the surface web, it is ironically home to the deep web.
 The downsides of the surface web are trolls, stalkers, data exploitation, pornography, identity theft, hacking, the intrusion of privacy, etc. The Internet is the last safe place where no matter what users do, they tend to leave their digital traces.
 Don’t be surprised if you find out that Google is aware of your shoe size.

 The surface web and dark web, no matter which part of the internet the user accesses, nothing will stay secret or safe at all.
 Hackers and cybercriminals have been misusing the internet as a tool to spread and deploy cyberattacks.
 This is why the security of the internet, as well as organizations, is important.